LorenDB/barrel/spec.md

 `barrel` is a simple, Turing-incomplete (probably) language with simple instructions.
 Barrel programs have access to a decimal accumulator, a decimal stack, 32 decimal registers, and a random number generator.
 Furthermore, barrel has good support for functions.
 Barrel programs can also output various values, but cannot currently input anything.

 ## Definitions
-Decimal numbers shall be defined to be equivalent to a C++ `long double`.
+Decimal numbers shall be defined to be equivalent to a C++ `double`.
 This allows a large range of values to be used in barrel.

 ## The accumulator
 The accumulator is the heart of a barrel program's calculations.
 It is the only method of performing mathematical operations on a number, and normally stores the value that is being manipulated or examined.
 The accumulator may be incremented, decremented, added to, subtracted from, multiplied, divided, squared, square-rooted, negated, bitwise-shifted, equality-compared, primality-tested, and otherwise modified and accessed.
 The accumulator can store decimal numbers or integers.